This post may contain affiliate links. Please read my disclosure.

 I prefer the ease of baking but you can fry as well.
 Heat 1 ½ inches of oil in a skillet over medium-high heat.
 Cook until golden brown on both sides.

 Yes.
-It just technically becomes a flauta at that point but I call these rolled chicken tacos as you can use whatever you want.
+It just technically becomes a flauta however you can use whatever you want.

 I highly recommend it as it makes them more pliable when adding the filling and rolling.
 There are a few different ways you can accomplish this: